mdyd-dev/marketplace-module/README.md

 Every generator has to be places inside `generators` directory under its own unique name.
 Look inside to see the examples.

-And remember - this is just javascript.
+And remember - it's just javascript.

 ### Yeoman generator life cycles